Titre de section

 5 Ronsard, Céard ed., 1.996.

 6 Ronsard, Céard ed., 1.626.
-Ronsard wrote the ode in June 1550 and published it in the rst edition of Les Amours three years later; in 1555 he added it to his rst book of odes where it remains as poem 1.10 in all subsequent editions.
+Ronsard wrote the ode in June 1550 and published it in the first edition of Les Amours three years later; in 1555 he added it to his first book of odes where it remains as poem 1.10 in all subsequent editions.
 See Josiane Rieu, «Fureur et passion dans Les Amours de Ronsard», in A Poétique des passions à la Renaissance (Paris: Champion, 2001), pp. 73-89.

 7 See Jean Balsamo, «Le ‘Pétrarquisme’ des Amours de Ronsard», Revue d’Histoire Littéraire de la France, 98 (1998), pp. 179-93; for Ronsard’s treatment of metaphor and mythology in Les Amours, see François Rigolot, Le texte de la Renaissance (Geneva: Droz, 1982), pp. 187-219 and 253-65.